SansGuidon/bookmarks/README.md

 * [Raymond Rutjes](https://blog.algolia.com/pragmatic-releasing/) - (2017) Pragmatic Releasing: Less Worry, More Shipping
 * [Ask Hacker News](https://news.ycombinator.com/item?id=15737215) - (2017) How do you deal with operational work as a software engineer?
 * [Manisha Sahasrabudhe](https://sdtimes.com/stuck-new-devops-matrix-hell/) - (2017) Are you stuck in the new DevOps matrix from hell? | about complexity of env-app configuration management
+* [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog